bmvantunes/angular-library-builder/README.md

 npm run build:library
 ```

 Congratulations!
-Your library is in lib-dist folder ready to be published to npm.
+Your library is available in lib-dist folder ready to be published to npm.

 To publish your new library to npm, execute the following command in your project root:
 ```sh